- 1 Default modes

 Generate the tags with this command at the root of your project:

 find . -name "*.py" -print | etags -

 it creates the file TAGS.

-It is originally designed for C and C++, but thanks to version 0.3 of pycscope, pythonista can make use of it.
+It was originally designed for C and C++, but thanks to version 0.3 of pycscope, pythonistas can make use of it.